-Well, I think what we have got to do is realize that sin is a reality in this world and the suffering that comes out of sin.
+Well, I think what we’ve got to do is realize that sin is a reality in this world and that suffering that comes out of sin.
 We are under the fall.
 We are under the curse.
-Even though Christ has become a curse for us, who believe in him, we recognize that we still face the realities of sin and suffering in this life.
+Even though Christ has become a curse for us who believe in him (Galatians 3:13), we recognize that we still face the realities of sin and suffering in this life.

 I developed this theme in the book and others have developed it of course.
 John Piper in The Pleasures of God develops it tremendously and somewhat in Desiring God as well.
 And that is this union of Father, Son, and Holy Spirit.
 The Father who says, “This is my beloved Son, with whom I am well pleased” (Matthew 3:17).
 And Luke 10:20–21 says that Jesus then rejoiced in the Holy Spirit after telling his disciples to rejoice that their names are written in heaven.

-Hence, we often do see a God with anger and wrath, and it is easy to overlook all of the lovingkindness passages and all of the God delighting in his people and God being pleased and the master, in Jesus’s words, saying to the servant, “Well done, my good and faithful servant.
+Hence, we often do see a God with anger and wrath, and it is easy to overlook all of the lovingkindness passages and all of the passages about God delighting in his people, and God being pleased, and in Jesus’s words, the master saying to the servant, “Well done, my good and faithful servant.
 Enter into your master’s happiness.
 Enter into a happiness far more ancient than the world itself — a happiness that preceded all creation, a happiness that goes on undaunted and will continue forever” (Matthew 25:21).

 But look at Jesus.
-He’s called “the man of sorrows,” which people point out, but that’s in Isaiah 53:3 — and it is specifically in relationship to his redemptive work: “a man of sorrows and acquainted with grief.”
+He’s called “the man of sorrows,” which people point out, but that’s in Isaiah 53:3, and it is specifically in relationship to his redemptive work: “a man of sorrows and acquainted with grief.”
 And he is pierced for our transgressions and bruised for our iniquities and all of that (verse 5).
-But even that redemptive work was done for the joy set before him according to Hebrews 12:2.
+But even that redemptive work was done “for the joy . . . set before him,” according to Hebrews 12:2.

 So if we picture Jesus going around in perpetual sadness or anger, grumbling, and looking to condemn more than to extend grace, then we are really not seeing the Jesus of the Bible.

 And if God were not happy, he would not call us to be happy.
 And furthermore, if God were not happy, he could not be the source of our happiness, because God can’t give us what he doesn’t have.
 We are to value joy, happiness, gladness, delight precisely because our God is characterized by that, and the gospel we preach to people should be a gospel of a holy God, yes, but also of a happy God.

 I heard you recently argue, in another interview, that all the times in the Bible that talk about God seeking to delight in someone or something, means that God is essentially joyful, because he is always postured to delight.
 That’s a fascinating point.

-Exactly, because who delights?
-A person who has the capacity to delight and the desire and orientation to delight, a person who delights in delighting, who is pleased by pleasure, who is happy in happiness.
+Exactly — because who delights?
+A person who has the capacity to delight and the desire and orientation to delight — a person who delights in delighting, who is pleased by pleasure, who is happy in happiness.

 Yes, absolutely.
 Because I think the very fact that he is unhappy with sin is an indicator that sin is what robs people of happiness.
 So he is happy with that which is not only in conformity to his holy standards, but that which is in conformity to his happiness and delight.
 He wants the best for us.
 He sincerely wants for us to participate in his happiness and his joy and his delight.
 And sin is the enemy of all that.